stndn0/Easy-AMM-Poses/README.md

 ## Easy AMM Poses
-"Photomode to AMM" convertor for Cyberpunk 2077.
+Easy to use "Photomode to AMM" converter for Cyberpunk 2077.

 ## Thank you